janfuhrer/it-security-docs/docs/themes/Trust Issues in X.509.md

 Check certificate status online by a OCSP Responder.
 Client can ask for status of multiple certificates per query

 **Responder**
-Replies witha signed message using a certificate with extension: extendedKeyUsage = OCSPSigning.
+Replies with a signed message using a certificate with extension: extendedKeyUsage = OCSPSigning.
 Both messages are sent over port 80

 **Information about certificate in response**
 - good